-I like the afternoon rain room the best.
+I liked the afternoon rain room the best.
 The resort as a whole is very discreet, laid-back, and way less chaotic than most other resorts in Maui, Fairmont Kea Lani is perfect for a family holiday.
 There was no loud evening entertainment which sort of makes for a relaxed atmosphere.
 You can have a drink at Luana Lounge or have dinner at one of the 3 restaurants in-house.

 4. Restaurants at Fairmont Kea Lani, Wailea, Maui

 Fairmont Kea Lani’s signature Restaurant Kō was our favorite.
-Lead by Executive Chef Tylun Pang, it features award-winning cuisine inspired by the vast collection of ethnicities brought together during Maui’s sugarcane plantation era.
-The appetizers and the honey butter were delicious, so were all the other dishes including my vegetarian curry.
+Led by Executive Chef Tylun Pang, it features award-winning cuisine inspired by the vast collection of ethnicities brought together during Maui’s sugarcane plantation era.
+The appetizers and the honey butter were delicious, so were all the other dishes including my scrumptious vegetarian curry.

 The menu at Kō Fairmont features a menu that highlights the fresh local produce, meat, and seafood and authentic recipes that have been passed down for generations served with a contemporary twist.
 The restaurant also serves breakfast in the morning.
 Ask for the POG, a mix of fresh Pineapple, Orange, and Guava juices.
 Oh, the pineapple is to die for!

 Nick’s Fishmarket Maui is another restaurant we really enjoyed.
 I don’t eat seafood, so I’m always reluctant to go.
 All I end up eating is a salad.
 But the menu here includes a couple of great dishes for vegetarians.
 Ask for them.
 My avocado dish was oh so delicious and beautifully plated.
 I wiped my plate clean!!